TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 7/Mark 7.36.md

 ---

-And he charged them that they should tell no man: but the more he charged them, so much the more a great deal they published it.
+He commanded them that they should tell no one, but the more he commanded them, so much the more widely they proclaimed it.